 However, is ICE actually releasing people on a large scale?
 It does not seem to be the case.
-The Global Detention Project estimated that had been released in recent weeks by ICE under pressure from advocates for humanitarian parole.
+The Global Detention Project estimated that only 200 people had been released in recent weeks by ICE under pressure from advocates for humanitarian parole.
 Rather, it seems that the decline is the result of a drop in book-ins to ICE facilities, coupled with ICE continuing to deport people at a significant pace.

 So, one reason the overall numbers are down is a significant decline in those transferred into ICE’s massive detention network.
 However, this doesn’t explain how people are getting out.
 If the Global Detention Project’s estimates are correct, and relatively few people are getting released as a result of humanitarian parole (+/- 200), then there must be another source for the 11% fall in detentions over the last two weeks.